greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 1.3 Detected versus infectious: The distinction between RT-qPCR detection and viral infection assays in cell culture models should be more clear.
 Although this point is acknowledged (e.g. lines 713-714) it is not clear whether viral RNA or infectious virus is being described at certain points in the review (i.e. line 663) and a brief description of the advantages and limitations of these methods would be useful for the reader.

+**
+This is a very important point, so to emphasize it we have added a section entitled "Quantifying Viral Presence" that outlines the different information conveyed by RT-PCR and _in vitro_ cultivation.
+We have also expanded the review of aerosol transmission to more adequately contextualize the study mentioned in the above comment.
+**

 Minor:
 1.4 Typos